AbdulsalamR/MySQL-8.0-Docker/0x15-file_io/README.md

-program that copies the content of a file
+program that displays the information contained in the ELF